PersonalDataPipeline/pdpl-cli/docs/devlog.md

 OK, it is time!
 Time to hook this up to Automator and see what happens!
 Here's what I did to get it started ... well, after I found a bug in the queue ...

 - Ran `npm run historic oura` to start the full download.
-Got the "outputDir" not found error 👍 created the directory and ran again, no problem.
+Got the "outputDir" not found error and created the directory and ran again, no problem.
 - Ran `npm run oura` and it finished properly
+- Ran `npm run oura` again and it finished with no API calls
+- Tried the same for Strava but did not notice that the historic delay was set to zero ...
+I thought it would be hard to unwire but I just set the historic params back to page 2 and now it will run the same pass next time around.
+- Ran `npm run strava` a few time and no API calls, as expected
+- Same for Wahoo ... adjusted delay and ran with no calls
+- I'm realizing that I never finished up the parameters for the historical events

 ## [[2024-03-24]]